Fujifilm X100 vs Panasonic LX10

 Of the two cameras under consideration, the Fujifilm X100 features an APS-C sensor and the Panasonic LX10 an one-inch sensor.
 The sensor area in the LX10 is 69 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.
 The LX10 has the particularity of featuring a switch that allows to toggle between multiple aspect ratios, while maintaining the same field of view and full image resolution.

 Despite having a smaller sensor, the LX10 offers a higher resolution of 20 megapixels, compared with 12.2 MP of the X100.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 5.53μm for the X100).
 However, it should be noted that the LX10 is much more recent (by 6 years) than the X100, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
-Coming back to sensor resolution, it should be mentioned that the X100 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The resolution advantage of the Panasonic LX10 implies greater flexibility for cropping images or the possibility to print larger pictures.
 The maximum print size of the LX10 for good quality output (200 dots per inch) amounts to 27.4 x 18.2 inch or 69.5 x 46.3 cm, for very good quality (250 dpi) 21.9 x 14.6 inch or 55.6 x 37.1 cm, and for excellent quality (300 dpi) 18.2 x 12.2 inch or 46.3 x 30.9 cm.
 The corresponding values for the Fujifilm X100 are 21.4 x 14.2 inch or 54.5 x 36.2 cm for good quality, 17.2 x 11.4 inch or 43.6 x 28.9 cm for very good quality, and 14.3 x 9.5 inch or 36.3 x 24.1 cm for excellent quality prints.